Advantages and Disadvantages of Co-Education: 7 Pros, 5 Cons

 Do co‑ed schools reduce gender stereotypes?

-Are single-sex schools better for a STEM environment?
+Are single‑sex schools better for girls in STEM?

 How do co‑ed schools handle romantic distractions?